Last Updated on October 11, 2024 by Edward Harris

 Submitted claims for alcohol abuse and drug abuse are rarely covered, along with several other similar and sometimes-costly situations.
 Also, as an ungoverned industry since this type of policy falls within the gray area of the law, many standards don’t have to be met, and there is rarely a legal contract to sign.
 But the low monthly cost and lack of enrollment periods keeps more persons applying each year.

 The shareable expenses concept is now offered in all states.
 If federal subsidies decrease in the future, these types of plans may increase in popularity.
-However, 2024 premium tax credits substantially increased for most qualified applicants, so until the Open Enrollment period ends, a Marketplace plan should be strongly considered.
+However, 2025 premium tax credits substantially increased for most qualified applicants, so until the Open Enrollment period ends, a Marketplace plan should be strongly considered.
+Typically, Christian Health Plans offer lower deductible options than Marketplace plans.

 What Is A Christian Healthcare Ministry?